TriMill/cxgraph/docs/web.md

 ## The plot

 Most of the screen is occupied by the plot.
 Click and drag with the mouse to move around, and use the scroll wheel to zoom in and out.
+Press Ctrl+C while focused on the plot to copy the cursor's position to the clipboard.

 ## Options